You want to get published. That makes sense. Most writers do.

 Pablo Picasso practiced.
 He started painting when he was seven.

-Fifteen minutes a day, six times a week, you will practice writing like Hemingway, James Joyce, Malcolm Gladwell, and many others.
-As you imitate their voices, you'll grow into yours.
+As you learn how great writers found their voices, you'll grow into yours.
 And you'll be on your way not just to publishing, but to publishing something people will actually want to read.
-Sound good?